William Lautour

-William Francis Joseph Lautour (21 August 1812 - 11 November 1899) was an English first-class cricketer.
+William Francis Joseph Lautour (21 August 1812 - 11 November 1899) was an English cricketer.
 Lautour was a left-handed batsman.

-Lautour made his first-class debut for the left-handed cricket team against the Marylebone Cricket Club in 1838.
-In between making his debut for the Marylebone Cricket Club in 1845, he represented a number of teams in other first-class matches.
-Lautour represented the West, the Gentlemen in the 1844 Gentlemen v Players match as well as playing a single first-class match for an early England side against Kent.
+Lautour made his debut for the left-handed cricket team against the Marylebone Cricket Club in 1838.
+In between making his debut for the Marylebone Cricket Club in 1845, he represented a number of teams in other matches.
+Lautour represented the West, the Gentlemen in the 1844 Gentlemen v Players match as well as playing for the Rest of England against Kent.

 In 1845, he made his debut for the Marylebone Cricket Club against Hampshire.
-Overall he represented the club in 3 first-class matches up to 1847.
-During this period he also played a number of non first-class matches for Dorset.
+Overall he represented the club in 3 matches up to 1847.
+During this period he also played a number of non matches for Dorset.

-In 1849, Lautour represented Hampshire in a single first-class match against an All-England Eleven.
-In the same year he played his final first-class match for Gentlemen of England against the Gentlemen of Kent.
+In 1849, Lautour represented Hampshire in a single match against an All England Eleven.
+In the same year he played his final match for Gentlemen of England against the Gentlemen of Kent.

 Lautour died on 11 November 1899 at Hexton, Hertfordshire.